Choose from 500+ tracks and trails across Aotearoa New Zealand.

 Department of Conservation huts and campsites

-All DOC facilities, including huts and campsites will be open for public use at Alert Level 2, with some small differences to normal.
+All DOC facilities, including huts and campsites will be open for public use at Alert Levels 1 and 2, with some small differences to normal.

 Visitors will need to carry their own cleaning equipment in and out of the area they visit.